nackdai/aten/docs/how_to_build.md

 <!-- markdownlint-disable MD024 MD029 MD033 -->
-# How to build
+# How to Build

-## Prepearation
+## Preparation

-You also should get submodules in `3rdparty` directory.
+We should also initialize submodules in the `3rdparty` directory.
-To do that, follow like the following:
+To do this, run:

 ```bash
 git submodule update --init --recursive